cdsittampalam/documentation/docs/Invite Trusted Parties.md

 ![pairing](/doc-images/pairingsamenetwork.png)

 ### Approve Request

-You first receive a notification on the mobile app.

 1. Tap on the notification for the invitation.
 2. Sign in to the app using the biometric feature of your phone.